maksimryndin/goral/README.md

 TODO https://api.slack.com/tutorials/tracks/posting-messages-with-curl

-You shouldn't change headers (first row) of sheets managed by Goral (which have titles <host_id>:<service>:<parameter> <update datetime>).
-If you change them, Goral will delete that sheet and recreate new one but you will lose your collected data.
+Sheet managed by Goral has title <host_id>:<service>:<parameter to collect data on> <update datetime> <sheet id>.
+You can change the title, column names and other elemens of the sheet but be aware that Goral will continue to append data in the same order as when the sheet was created by Goral if the form of the data hasn't changed (in that case a new sheet is created).

 # Services